freedomofpress/securedrop-workstation/README.md

 Next we need to do some SecureDrop-specific configuration:

-- create a `config.json` based on `config.json.example` and include your values for the Journalist hidden service `.onion` hostname and PSK.
+- Create a `config.json` file based on `config.json.example` and include your values for the hidserv fields: `hostname` (the Jounalist Interface onion url) and `key` (the fingerprint for the SecureDrop Submission key).
+To find this information, you can run `sudo cat /var/lib/tor/services/journalist/hostname` on you server.
+The values for `hostname` and `key` in `config.json.example` are set to the default values for the SecureDrop staging instance.

-- create an `sd-journalist.sec` file in the root directory with the ASCII-armored GPG private key used to encrypt submissions in your test SecureDrop instance.
+- Create an `sd-journalist.sec` file in the root directory with the ASCII-armored GPG private key used to encrypt submissions in your test SecureDrop instance.
 The included key `sd-journalist.sec` is the one used by default in the SecureDrop staging instance.

 Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.